-For those photographing the August 21st eclipse, Fred Espenak shares his eclipse photography checklist.
+For those preparing to photograph a total solar eclipse, Fred Espenak shares his eclipse photography checklist.

 Photography Preparation Checklist (weeks before eclipse)